Street Use Permits for Special Activities

 FARMERS MARKET PERMITS

 The Office of Economic Development (OED) administers the Farmers Market program for the City.
 An organization must meet the definition of a Farmers Market in order to qualify for this type of Street Use permit.
-More information can be found here.

 If your organization qualifies, OED will convene all necessary City departments in order to streamline the permitting process for the applicant.
 Similar to other Special Activity permits, Farmers Markets may only occur on non-arterial streets and is discouraged on Metro bus routes.